ℹ️ This feature is available to all users.

 You need to create two sides in a continuous motion.
 The remaining sides of the rectangle are automatically created based on the two sides, or three points you specified.
 The first point you created becomes the anchor point.

-If you're using a mouse or trackpad, then you can finish the sketch and exit the tool by pressing the Return key.
-If you want to remove the shape and exit the tool, secondary click (right-click) with your mouse or press one of the following:
+If you're using a mouse or trackpad, then you can finish the sketch by pressing the Return key.
+If you want to remove the shape, secondary click (right-click) with your mouse or press one of the following:

 - Delete (Backspace)

 When you’re done creating the rectangles, you can finalize the length of the sides.
 Note that while you're drawing a rectangle, you can also directly type in the dimension on your keyboard and press the Return key to finalize the dimension.

 Changing the length of a side means that the rectangle, as a whole, will adjust—according to its type and anchor point: